 Additionally, the following drugs may cause nosebleeds:

-- nonsteroidal anticoagulant medications, such as ibuprofen (Advil)
+- nonsteroidal anti-inflammatory medications (NSAIDs), such as ibuprofen (Advil)

 - blood-thinning drugs, such as warfarin (Coumadin)